-Either a National Diploma (Human Resources Management) or an appropriate equivalent M+3 qualification is required.
+Either a Diploma in Management Sciences or National Diploma (Human Resources Management) or an appropriate equivalent M+3 qualification is required.
 All applications for entry must be approved by the Faculty of Management of Sciences, which reserves the right to approve or reject applications.

-4.3.2 REGISTRATION
+4.5.1.
+REGISTRATION

-- All courses offered are annual and registration takes place during January.
-See General Rules G3, G4, G5 and G6. - 2.
+- 4.5.1.1.
+All courses offered are annual and registration takes place during January.
+See General Rules G3, G4, G5 and G6. - 4.5.1.2.
 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures.

-4.3.3 EXEMPTIONS
+4.5.2.
+EXEMPTIONS